 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates, among other things, the realization of assets and satisfaction of liabilities in the ordinary course of business.
-The Company has suffered continuing losses from operations, is in default on certain debt (see Notes 6 and 7), has negative working capital of approximately \$1,921,000, recurring losses from operations and a deficit accumulated during the development stage of approximately \$22,062,000 at March 31, 2006, which among other matters, raises substantial doubt about its ability to continue as a going concern.
+The Company has suffered continuing losses from operations, is in default on certain debt, has negative working capital of approximately \$7,260,000 recurring losses from operations and a deficit accumulated during the development stage of approximately \$28,087,000 at March 31, 2007, which among other matters, raises substantial doubt about its ability to continue as a going concern.
 A significant amount of additional capital will be necessary to advance the development of the Company's products to the point at which they may become commercially viable.
-The Company intends to fund operations through debt and/or equity financing arrangements, which management believes may be insufficient to fund its capital expenditures, working capital and other cash requirements (consisting of accounts payable, accrued liabilities, amounts due to related parties and amounts due under various notes payable) for the fiscal year ending March 31, 2006.
+The Company intends to fund operations through debt and/or equity financing arrangements, which management believes may be insufficient to fund its capital expenditures, working capital and other cash requirements (consisting of accounts payable, accrued liabilities, amounts due to related parties and amounts due under various notes payable) for the fiscal year ending March 31, 2008.
 Therefore, the Company will be required to seek additional funds to finance its long-term operations.

-The Company is currently addressing its liquidity issue by continually seeking investment capital through the public markets, specifically, through private placement of common stock and a common stock purchase agreement with Fusion Capital Fund II, LLC ("Fusion").
-As of June 15, 2006, provided certain terms of the agreement remain in force, the Company can sell Fusion up to \$4,314,999 of the Company's common stock through June 2007.
-The Company believes that its cash on hand and the funds available from the common stock purchase agreement with Fusion will be sufficient to meet its liquidity needs for fiscal 2007.
+The Company is currently addressing its liquidity issue by continually seeking investment capital through the public markets, specifically, through private placement of common stock and a pending common stock purchase agreement with Fusion Capital Fund II, LLC ("Fusion").
+The Company believes that its cash on hand and funds available from Fusion and/or additional private investment will be sufficient to meet its liquidity needs for fiscal 2008.
 However, no assurance can be given that the Company will receive any funds in addition to the funds it has received to date.

 AETHLON MEDICAL, INC.

 (A DEVELOPMENT STAGE COMPANY)

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-MARCH 31, 2006
+MARCH 31, 2007